jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Conclusion

 Hopefully this gave an impression of how *class* notation could look in the *Circular language*.
+Dashes seem key in its notation.

 [back](..)